 What is going on at the center of the tightrope?
 I invite you to stop reading and look again at thus part of the painting.
 Here is my interpretation: If the painting offers a way out for the figure caught between the ends of the tightrope, between “Do not covet” and “Covet”, it is not one of tranquility, of detachment from desires.
 Instead, the figure steps down from the rope and onto the ground, to be present and involved in the world, to step barefoot into the mud and into the paint.
 Only from that messy ground will growth be possible, will a garden begin to flourish.

-Afterward: The painting Do/Not Covet is generating new work, forming a trilogy and touching on the connection between coveting and the land, and asking if the tightrope, which may be a zero-sum game when two people try to walk on it, can become a path (coming soon).
+Afterward: The painting Do/Not Covet generated new work, forming a trilogy and touching on the connection between coveting and the land, and asking if the tightrope, which may be a zero-sum game when two people try to walk on it, can become a path.